Super Flying Fun Show: Hosts, guests and recurring characters

-Skeeter the Paperboy was played by James Kemsley.
-The character "Amos" Skeeter (Mosquito) went on to host Skeeter's Cartoon Corner until 1973 when Daryl Somers took over the host role.
+Another character, Skeeter the Paperboy or "Amos" Skeeter (a pun on 'a mosquito'), was played by James Kemsley.
+Kemsley went on to host Skeeter's Cartoon Corner until 1973 when Daryl Somers took over the show.
 Kemsley later wrote and illustrated the newspaper comic strip Ginger Meggs.

-Other regular characters included Wing Ding (a human-sized chicken sponsoring a snack food from Arnott's), the Paddle Pop Lion (a human-sized lion sponsoring a brand of ice-cream from Streets), and Freddo Frog (a human-sized frog sponsoring a brand of chocolate for Cadbury).
+Other Super Flying Fun Show regulars included Wing Ding (a human-sized chicken sponsoring a snack food from Arnott's), the Paddle Pop Lion (a human-sized lion sponsoring a brand of ice-cream from Streets), and Freddo Frog (a human-sized frog sponsoring a brand of chocolate for Cadbury).

+While the show attracted criticism for this shameless commercialism, it also took an educative role.
+One example of this is when primary school headmistress Anne Price began reading and reviewing children's books once a week on the show, starting in 1974.
+Another was the Department of Health-funded segments under the title 'Go Health', which promoted healthy activities - such as an anti-smoking message - to children; 'Go Health' was reputedly viewers' second-favourite segment on the program after the cartoons.

 Daily competitions included Miss Marilyn spinning a prize wheel.
 Contestants were rung by telephone.
-Live music was played by regular artists Marshall and his Portable Music Machine and Smoky Dawson.
+Live music was played by regular artists Marshall and his Portable Music Machine and country singer Smoky Dawson.
+The show also featured dancer Ross Hutchison and the Jeral Puppets.
 Between the live segments were cartoons and other, usually US-sourced, programming.

 Merchandise from the show included an LP record and a Milton Bradley board game.

+Critics and competitors

 In 1977, the program was decreed third of the three worst shows for children on Australian television by a group of Melbourne viewers polled by the Australian Broadcasting Control Board.
 The other two in this category were Get Smart and "Daryl and Ossie" (that is, Hey Hey it's Saturday).